 On his way off the podium, Emmert even took a parting shot at a reporter who has called for his dismissal.

 “I know you’re disappointed,” the president said with a sly grin, “but I’m still here.”

 The NCAA has come under fire for botching the investigation into a rogue booster at Miami, and there have been complaints about the way the governing body handled other cases, such as the harsh sanctions leveled against Penn State in the Jerry Sandusky child sex abuse scandal.

 Emmert has acknowledged that investigators overstepped their authority in their zeal to collect information against Miami.
-A new enforcement director was brought in to clean up the mess.

 “The Miami issue had some enormous foul-ups in it,” he said.
 “We’ve addressed those issues.”